...less medical jargon in a 'Quick Glance' format!

 Although it can be painful, pigmented villonodular synovitis usually does not spread beyond the affected area.
 It does, however, have a high rate of recurrence after surgery.

-The following are the most common symptoms of pigmented villonodular synovitis.
+Symptoms: The following are the most common symptoms of pigmented villonodular synovitis.
 However, each child may experience symptoms differently.
 Symptoms can depend on the size and location of the tumor.
 Symptoms may include:

 Swelling of a joint (usually painless)